 Trampota regularly publishes on Czech media in the Czech press and has authored the monography Zpravodajství (News) and several academic studies and analysis.
 He frequently participates in international conferences on media and occasionally translates media literature from English to Czech (e.g., Meyrowitz).

-Jan Urban, who has recenly worked on several projects in Iraq training journalists and working on building reconciliation measures through the reconstruction of cultural heritage sites, was one of the leading dissidents under the communist regime.
-In 1974, he graduated with a degree in history and philosophy from Charles University.
-From then until 1989, Urban, forbidden by the communists to continue his academic career, worked as a schoolteacher and a manual laborer.
-He was one of the founders of the Eastern European Information Agency, a dissident network.
-He also worked with underground newspapers and as a reporter for Radio Free Europe and the British Broadcasting Company.
-In November 1989, he helped found the Civic Forum, the movement that led to the eventual overthrow of the Communist regime in Czechoslovakia, and was placed in charge of its logistics and management.
+Jan Urban was one of the leading dissidents under the communist regime.
+He was a founder of the Eastern European Information Agency, the only supranational dissident network.
+He also worked with underground newspapers and as a reporter for Radio Free Europe and the British Broadcasting Company (BBC).
+In November 1989, he helped found the Civic Forum, the movement that led to the eventual overthrow of the Communist regime in Czechoslovakia.
 In 1990, Urban was elected as the Civic Forum's spokesperson and leader.
 He led the Civic Forum to its victory in the first free democratic elections in June 1990.